jcurry/ZenPacks.community.A10/README.rst

     * A10-AX-NOTIFICATIONS

-An A10 Event Class is included with a class transform to provide a more meaningful event summary, based on data on an incoming A10 Trap / notification.
+An A10 Event Class is included with a class transform to provide a more meaningful event summary, based on data on an incoming A10 trap / notification.
 Three event mappings are provided to provide correlation between VirtualServerPort Up/Down events and for ServiceGroupMember Up/Down events.
 (Note that the devices tested do not appear to send axServiceGroupMemberDown discrete events (trap 33).
 You only see trap 32 events with a message that may have both up and down in the text.
 I believe this is an A10 bug).